KhushalGoyal/ngx-confirmation-dialog/README.md

-Directive to be used very time if you want to delete or edit a record from table or anythwhere you want.
+Directive to be used every time if you want to delete or edit a record from table or anythwhere you want.
 You can customize the button name also.